osalvador/dbax-lite/doc/Views.md

 ## Passing Data To Views

-As you saw in the previous example, you may pass a varchar data to views:
+As you saw in the previous example, you may pass a `varchar2` data to views:

 ```sql
 view_.data('name', 'Victoria');